shrimayee24/Leetcode-SQL-Top-50/README.md

 # LeetCode Top 50 SQL Questions Solutions 🧠💻

-Welcome to my repository! 🎉 This project contains solutions to the **Top 50 SQL Questions** from LeetCode, aimed at strengthening SQL querying skills. 💪 Each solution in this file corresponds to a unique SQL challenge, addressing various aspects of database management and manipulation.
+Welcome to my repository! 🎉 This project contains solutions to the **Top 50 SQL Questions** from LeetCode, aimed at strengthening SQL querying skills. 💪 Each solution in this file corresponds to a unique SQL challenge, addressing various aspects of database management.

 ## What's Inside? 📂